 - Preferred: Likely impossible after a stroke.
-In very rare cases, someone with a TIA may be able to qualify for a preferred rating if he is in perfect health otherwise and it is possible that his TIA was a misdiagnosis.
+In very rare cases, someone with a TIA may qualify for a preferred rating if he is in perfect health otherwise and it is possible that his TIA was a misdiagnosis.

 - Standard: Best possible rating for applicants after a stroke.
 Must have been at least six years since the stroke without any other incidents plus have no other health problems.

 - Table Rating (substandard): Most applicants applying after one year of the stroke but within six years of the stroke.
 Rating will depend on the lasting damage of the stroke and on the applicant’s health.
 Applicants that had a TIA may be able to get a rated policy six months after the incident.

 - Declines: Automatic denial when applying within 6 months of a TIA or with 1 year of a full stroke.
 Other health problems, repeated strokes, or a family history of heart and stroke problems could also lead to a decline.